GabrielaTuma/MechaCar_Statistical_Analysis/README.md

 The environmental impact of a vehicle is very discussed nowadays, MechaCar could invest in an emissions control program to limit vehicle's exhaust pollution.
 But before making any decisions is important to see where the company stands against the competition.

 Emissions measured on chassis dynamometers are usually expressed in grams of pollutant per unit of traveled distance (g/km).
-We can start obtaining data (g/km measuments) from a sample of vehicles from MechaCar that meet the eligibility specifications and compare to the country's average: canadians vehicles emit on average [206 grams of CO2 (gCO2) per kilometre](https://www.nationalobserver.com/2019/09/04/analysis/canadian-cars-are-worlds-dirtiest-ev-age-essential).
+We can start obtaining data (g/km measurements) from a sample of vehicles from MechaCar that meet the eligibility specifications and compare to the country's average: Canadians vehicles emit on average [206 grams of CO2 (gCO2) per kilometre](https://www.nationalobserver.com/2019/09/04/analysis/canadian-cars-are-worlds-dirtiest-ev-age-essential).

 We can do a simple one-sample t-test with the MechaCar's sample measurements and the 206g/km as the population mean, or use a two-sample t-test in case we have data available about the competitor's emission efficiency.

 For a one-sample t-test we can define Ho and Ha as :

-**Ho : MechaCar vehicles emit less pollutants than then national average **
+**Ho : MechaCar vehicles emit less pollutants than then national average (< 206g/km)**

-**Ha : MechaCar vehicles emit more pollutants than then national average **
+**Ha : MechaCar vehicles emit more pollutants than then national average**

-When we use the sample measurements and put the data through the hypothesis test we can expect: less than 0.05.
-In real terms, there is a probability of 0.05 that you will mistakenly reject the pizza place’s claim that their delivery time is less than or equal to 30 minutes.
+When we use the sample measurements and put the data through the hypothesis test we can expect:

-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?

-You conduct a hypothesis test because you believe the null hypothesis, Ho, that the mean delivery time is 30 minutes max, is incorrect.
-Your alternative hypothesis (Ha) is that the mean time is greater than 30 minutes.

-Because we set the significance level at 5%, the null hypothesis should not be rejected. we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.
+- p-values less than 0.05 that would reject the null hypothesis and show that MechaCar do not emit less pollutants than the national average.
+- p-values more than 0.05 what would fail to reject the null hypothesis.

 The smaller the p-value, the stronger the evidence that you should reject the null hypothesis.

+The significance level tells us that there is a probability of 0.05 that we will mistakenly reject the claim that MechaCar vehicles emit less pollutants than the average.